hqwisen/rtos-audsley/NOTES.md

 # Arrivals and Deadlines

-Since those action are periodic, we can calculate them using modulo
+Since those action are periodic, we can calculate them using modulo.

+Arrivals are periodic, deadline are arrivals + deadline periodicité

 Formulas: